Rebels attack Syrian military airport, say shot down jet

 Opposition fighters in Idlib province in the north-west of the country near Turkey said they had shot down the aircraft on Tuesday as it was taking off from the Abu Thuhur air base.

-“They brought it down as it was taking off from the airport using 14.5 millimeter anti-aircraft machineguns,” said Abu Majad, a spokesman from the rebel Ahrar al-Sham (Free Men of Syria) brigade.
+“They brought it down as it was taking off from the airport using 14.5 millimetre anti-aircraft machineguns,” said Abu Majad, a spokesman from the rebel Ahrar al-Sham (Free Men of Syria) brigade.

 It was impossible to verify the rebel statements as foreign media access to Syria is restricted.
 The rebels say they have shot down several fighter jets and helicopters in recent weeks.